shekkizh/shekkizh.github.io/_pages/about.md

 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->
 {% capture whats-new %}
 ## What's New
+[Sept 2022] I have been selected as a finalist for 2022-23 [Ming-Hsieh Ph.D.
+Scholar program](https://minghsiehece.usc.edu/mhi-home/mhi-mhi-scholars/).

+[Aug 2022] I will be interning at Google with counter-abuse technology and graph-mining team.

 [May 2022] I will be presenting at *Advances in Learning for Graphs, Manifolds, and Geometric Data*, [SIAM MDS22](https://www.siam.org/conferences/cm/conference/mds22)